-5.4.4.1.1 To ensure that the development of estate residences supports the natural environment and resource objectives in this Plan.
-5.4.4.1.2 To provide estate residential housing lifestyle options in Peel.
+- 5.4.4.1.1 To ensure that the development of estate residences supports the natural environment and resource objectives in this Plan. - 5.4.4.1.2 To provide estate residential housing lifestyle options in Peel.

-- 5.4.4.2.1 Consider estate residential proposals in the Palgrave Estate Residential Community consistent with the policies in this Plan, the Town of Caledon Official Plan, and the Oak Ridges Moraine Conservation Plan and the Greenbelt Plan. - 5.4.4.2.2 The 2031 boundary for the Palgrave Estate Residential Community is designated in this Plan on Schedule D. The need to change the 2031 boundary will be considered consistent with Section 7.9 of this Plan.
-Any change to the 2031 boundary will require an amendment to this Plan and shall not compromise the ability of the Region to achieve the minimum greenfield density and intensification targets, and other objectives of this Plan. - 5.4.4.2.3 Direct the Town of Caledon to consider new estate residential development only in the Palgrave Estate Residential Community or on other lands already committed for estate residential development as identified in its Official Plan, provided that such development:
+5.4.4.2.1 Consider estate residential proposals in the Palgrave Estate Residential Community consistent with the policies in this Plan, the Town of Caledon Official Plan, and the Oak Ridges Moraine Conservation Plan and the Greenbelt Plan.

-Region of Peel Official Plan Office Consolidation October, 2014 2 a) is compatible with the rural landscape and surrounding uses; ł b) protects the natural environment; C c) is a logical extension of an existing estate area and servicing system; C d) occurs in a phased manner; and e e) has the necessary water and sewer services , taking into account consideration of financial and physical capabilities, and the suitability and availability of municipal servicing.
+- 5.4.4.2.2 The 2031 boundary for the Palgrave Estate Residential Community is designated in this Plan on Schedule D. The need to change the 2031 boundary will be considered consistent with Section 7.10 of this Plan.
+Any change to the 2031 boundary will require an amendment to this Plan and shall not compromise the ability of the Region to achieve the minimum greenfield density and intensification targets, and other objectives of this Plan. - 5.4.4.2.3 Direct the Town of Caledon to consider new estate residential development only in the Palgrave Estate Residential Community or on other lands already committed for estate residential development as identified in its Official Plan, provided that such development: - a) is compatible with the rural landscape and surrounding uses; - b) protects the natural environment; - is a logical extension of an existing estate area and servicing system; - d) occurs in a phased manner; and - e) has the necessary water and sewer services, taking into account consideration of financial and physical capabilities, and the suitability and availability of municipal servicing.